Catlin, Illinois: Geography

 According to the 2010 census, Catlin has a total area of 0.843 sqmi, of which 0.84 sqmi (or 99.64%) is land and 0.003 sqmi (or 0.36%) is water.

 Education

+It is in the Salt Fork Community Unit School District 512.

 The former Catlin Community Unit School District #5 consisted of Catlin Grade School with about 375-400 students and Catlin High School with about 145–175.3 students.

+The former Catlin Community Unit School District #5 and the former Jamaica Unit #12 have consolidated athletics for their high schools since 1995.

 In November 2014, Catlin residents approved a referendum to consolidate with the Jamaica Unit #12 school district.
 The first day of school in the newly formed Salt Fork Unit #512 school district was August 24, 2015.

-Currently, Salt Fork North is an elementary school in Catlin, IL serving students in grades PK through 5th.
+Currently, Salt Fork North is an elementary school in Catlin, serving students in grades PK through 5th.
 It is one of two elementary schools in the Salt Fork School District #512.
 The school serves approximately 260 students residing in Catlin and the surrounding area.

 Additionally, Salt Fork High School is also located in Catlin, serving students in grades 9-12 from IL School District 512.